gazebosim/docs/harmonic/install_osx_src.md

 The Gazebo Libraries require the Xcode 10 compiler on MacOS Mojave.

 On Mac machines, gcc is acquired by installing Xcode command line tools.
-The required version of Xcode for Garden is Xcode 10.3, which can be downloaded from [Apple Developer Site](https://developer.apple.com/download/more/).
+The required version of Xcode for Harmonic is Xcode 10.3, which can be downloaded from [Apple Developer Site](https://developer.apple.com/download/more/).
 You will need to sign in to your Apple account and download the Mojave version of Xcode command line tools.
 Command line tools can also be obtained by downloading